AngelaSheahan/rock-spock/README.md

 |Game window|Game window to open with 'Welcome[playername]' msg on top| Player name entered in form field and PLAY btn clicked| Game window opened with e.g. Welcome Angela! displayed|
 |Rock, Paper, Scissors, Lizard, Spock btns|A pic of representing player choice to appear under 'Player score' field.<br/>A pic representing the computers random choice to appear under 'Computer score' field.<br/>The winner of this to appear above score field e.g. 'Computer wins this round'.<br/>The winners score to be entered in the score field e.g. 'Computer score: 1.|Click on btn|All results were as expected|
 |Bronze Award Modal|This modal pops up when player wins twice in a row|player selects btn and luckily wins twice in a row|Bronze Award Modal appears|
-|Hand images are the same.<br/>A 'Round is tied' message appears.<br/> The score counter is unchanged.<br/>The Round counter remain unchanged (10 rounds per game)|When player and computer picks the same hand symbol
+|Idenyical hand images.<br/>A 'Round is tied' message.<br/> score counter - unchanged.<br/>The Round counter - unchanged (10 rounds per game)|When player and computer picks the same hand symbol